singlestore-labs/django-singlestore/README.md

 ```

+#### Manual migrations rollback
+Most of the [DDL statements](https://docs.singlestore.com/cloud/reference/sql-reference/data-definition-language-ddl/) in Singlestore cause implicit commits.
+This means that when a migration is partially applied, some changes need to be manually rolled back.

 #### Notes
 - In a model, `OneToOneField` must have `primary_key=True`, otherwise the model must be materialized to a reference table.